 37% | 518,401 or more |

-- Disincentive to become wealthier.
+- Disincentive to earn more.
 Due to discrimination, taxpayers have less incentive to earn more money, especially if their income is close to the tax rate cap.
 Say, the tax rate for $10.000-$12.000 is 15%, and for income above $12.000 is 20%.
 When taxpayers have an income of around $11.500, they may be reluctant to earn a little over $12.000 because they will incur a higher percentage tax rate.